Upgrading to the New RefWorks

 Things to Consider before Migrating from Legacy to New RefWorks

-We do not recommend that users change tools if they are working on a deadline for grants, dissertations or theses.
-The best time to migrate is after a project is completed, or when you have ample time to make the migration and learn the new tool before your next project is due.
+We do not recommend that anyone change versions if they are working on a deadline for a thesis, publication, or dissertation.
+The best time to migrate is after a project is completed, or when you have ample time to make the migration and learn the new version.

 Hamilton College, 198 College Hill Road, Clinton, NY 13323 • 315-859-4735 • Copyright © 2017 The Trustees of Hamilton College.
 All rights reserved.